Kia Soul EV interior & comfort

 Infotainment, apps and sat nav

-The Soul EV gets Kia’s latest infotainment system as standard, meaning a more advanced bit of kit than you get in the e-Niro or Hyundai Kona.
-The 10-inch touchscreen looks great and responds quickly, offering advanced sat nav, including a 3D view that works well around town.
+The Kia Soul EV gets Kia’s latest infotainment system as standard, meaning a large, very clear and very smooth-to-use 10-inch touchscreen in the centre of the dashboard.
+It looks great and responds quickly, offering advanced sat nav, including a 3D view that works well around town.

 There are some obvious settings within the navigation that could be more easily accessible, but generally this is one of the best systems you can get at this price.
 The BMW i3’s is even better for graphics quality, but that car isn't as well equipped as standard.

-The Kia gets everything thrown in, including Apple CarPlay, Android Auto, DAB, Bluetooth handsfree and audio streaming, voice control, multiple USB ports and wireless phone charging.
-The audio system is great, too.
+As noted above, the Kia gets everything thrown in, including Apple CarPlay, Android Auto, DAB, Bluetooth, voice control, multiple USB ports and wireless phone charging.
+The Harmon-Kardon audio system with subwoofer sounds great, too.